MultiChain/multichain/README.md

 System requirements
 -------------------

-These compilation instructions have been tested on Ubuntu 14.04 x64 only.
+These compilation instructions have been tested on Ubuntu 16.04 x64 (xenial) and Ubuntu 18.04 x64 (bionic) only.

 C++ compilers are memory-hungry, so it is recommended to have at least 1 GB of memory available when compiling MultiChain.
 With less memory, compilation may take much longer due to swapfile thrashing.

-Linux Build Notes (on Ubuntu 14.04 x64)
+Linux Build Notes (on Ubuntu 16.04 x64 or later)
 =================

 Install dependencies